Associate in Applied Science DegreeDownload PDF

 This course provides an introduction to the styles and techniques used by the illustrator in the contemporary children’s market.
 It covers the development of fiction and non-fiction illustrations for the preschool and elementary school audience.
 Emphasis is placed on the importance of research, character development, problem solving, and the aesthetic quality of the illustration.
 Students complete illustrations designed to reinforce subject areas covered.

 This course introduces the history of art from prehistoric times through the Sixteenth Century.
 Topics include Classical, Medieval, Renaissance, and non-Western examples of painting, sculpture, and architecture.
 Art is studied within its cultural context with a focus on the interrelationship among the Arts.
 A field trip to an art exhibit is required.
-Prerequisite: EN101 English 1: Composition or EN106 English 1: Composition and Reading.
+Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages or EN106 English 1: Composition & Reading.

 This course introduces the history of art from the Seventeenth Century to the present.
 Topics include Baroque, Rococo, Neoclassicisms, Romanticism, Impressionism, Post-Impressionism, Twentieth-Century, and non-Western examples of painting, sculpture, and architecture.
 Art is studied within its cultural context with a focus on the interrelationship among the Arts.
 A field trip to an art exhibit is required.
-Prerequisite: EN101 English 1: Composition or EN106 English 1: Composition and Reading.
+Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages or EN106 English 1: Composition & Reading.

 This course introduces students to the process of writing, editing, and creating graphic novels.
 Topics include history of graphic novels, brainstorming, quick sketching the use of composition, image sequencing and layout, elements of storytelling, producing high quality finished images, and both digital and physical publishing.

 Take any General Education Social Science Course